socialspacedev/minicannon/src/pages/about.md

 ---
 _schema: default
 title: About
-description: What is this page about?
+description: This is a little about me
 date:
 luogo: Posted
 type: website